Git Cheat Sheet

 Copy Cloning Steps from Repo to New Repo

-for the repo you want to clone from and NewProject
+Using ExistingProject for the repo you want to clone from and NewProject for the name of your new repo.

 - Create

-a. do not create any files, READMEs, etc. Leave blank. - Clone from
+NewProjectrepo at GitHub, GitLab, BitBucket, etc. =><NewProject url>a. do not create any files, READMEs, etc. Leave blank. - Clone from

-directory.
+ExistingProjectrepo intoNewProjectdirectory.
 Clone entire repo or just a branch

-git clone <ExistingProject url> {NewProject DirName}
+git clone <ExistingProject url> {NewProject DirName}- or

 git clone --b <branchname> --single-branch <ExistingProject url> {NewProject DirName}